NeilMacMullen/Textrude/README.md

 ## Give a Star! :star:

-If you like or are using this project please give it a star.
+If you like or are using this project please give it a star or leave some feedback in the [discussions](https://github.com/NeilMacMullen/Textrude/discussions/categories/send-a-smile) section.
 Thanks!

 ## What is it?

-Textrude is a cross-platform general-purpose code-generation tool suitable for integration with build-systems.
-It can easily import data from CSV,YAML, JSON  or plain-text files and apply [Scriban](https://github.com/scriban/scriban) templates to generate output files.
+Textrude is a cross-platform general-purpose code-generation tool.
+It can easily import data from CSV,YAML, JSON  or plain-text files and apply [Scriban](https://github.com/scriban/scriban) templates to quickly scaffold output files.

-Templates and models can quickly be developed using the bundled TextrudeInteractive tool (windows only).
+Templates and models can quickly be developed using the bundled TextrudeInteractive tool.

 ![Screenshot of TextrudeInteractive](img/ex1.png)